 4. Ulster Folk Museum – To time travel

 This one’s for the families but offers something for everybody.
-Belfast locals love exploring their history and there’s no better place to visualise yester-year than at the Ulster Folk Museum – one of the best things to do in Belfast, no doubt.
+Locals love exploring their history and there’s no better place to visualise yester-year than at the Ulster Folk Museum – one of the best things to do in Belfast, no doubt.

 Located outside Belfast on a scenic train ride to Cultra you’ll find the 19th-century replica village and surrounding countryside.
 Locals love wandering the streets to cast their mind’s back and imagine a simpler time of their ancestors.